Faculty + Staff

 kmorewood@ecuad.ca

 Kajola is Inuit through her birth mother who is from Kuujjuarapik in Nunavik.
-She has a BFA in photography from Emily Carr University and a Master’s in Library & Information Studies from the University of British Columbia.
+She has a BFA in photography from Emily Carr University and a Master of Library & Information Studies from the University of British Columbia.
 Her art practice is interdisciplinary including textiles, photography, woodwork, and use of traditional materials.

 Meghan Weeks